 Apparel and Textiles: Background

 The apparel and textile industry can be broken down into two major segments: the production of textiles and fabric from raw materials and the transformation of these fabrics into clothing and other accessories.
-The textile section of the industry involves taking a raw material, converting that material to yarn, and then dying and finishing the fabric made from the yarn.
-Many textile companies in this industry today are vertically integrated like in the process described previously.
+The textile section of the industry involves taking raw material, converting that material to yarn, and then dyeing and finishing the fabric made from the yarn.
+Many textile companies in this industry today are vertically integrated like the process described previously.
 Textile fabrics can include bolts of fabric, but also materials such as carpeting, towels, upholstery, or even industrial products such as fire hoses.
 The apparel industry consists of cutting fabrics and other materials, and sewing them together to create apparel or accessories, including footwear, outerwear, pants, and tops.
 This industry also includes lesser seen knitting mills.

 Manufacturing of clothing usually takes place in countries with low labor costs but this factor alone is not enough for fashion companies to be successful.
-The biggest profitability factor for both apparel and textiles is the production efficiency of the company.
+The biggest profitability factor for both apparel and textiles is production efficiency of the company.
 Companies must have sufficient product differentiation and global branding in order to demand a higher price.

 The general trend has been for companies in the industry to modernize rapidly in order to keep their production efficiency ahead of increasingly global competition.
-They also have had to modify their existing products to match customer demand, such as creating clothing out of recycled materials, incorporating other materials into their products (such as electronics), or creating faster and more efficient supply chains to get goods to consumers quicker.
+They also have had to modify their existing products to match customer demand, such as creating clothing out of recycled materials, incorporating other materials into their products (such as electronics), or creating faster and more efficient supply chains to get merchandise to consumers faster.

 Demand is almost exclusively determined by consumer tastes.
 The downturn in the economy forced many consumers and businesses to reduce their budgets and look for cheaper products.
-For manufacturers, that meant they had to almost immediately switch to producing a cheaper product that consumers would buy, with some exceptions in the case of higher-end apparel.
+For manufacturers, that meant they had to almost immediately switch to producing a cheaper product that consumers would buy, some exceptions hold in the case of higher-end apparel.
 There has also been a tendency to merge with other firms as a tactic to better fight competition.
 However, in spite of the fierce competition, many companies have found success by finding and dominating niche markets.
 For designers and department stores, it means reworking marketing and selling strategy to go where shoppers are spending money.